rafalp/misago_docker/README.md

 git clone https://github.com/rafalp/misago_docker.git --depth=1
 ```

-This will create `misago_docker` directory that you can then `cd` to, to continue site setup.
+This will create `misago_docker` directory that you can then `cd` to and continue site setup.

 ### Running the setup